DUNE-DAQ/trigger/python/trigger/tpreplay_application/README.md

 An active plane is a plane that is **not** filtered out.
 Therefore, in an example scenario where 4 files are provided, covering 4 unique ROUs (for example 4 different APAs), and no planes are configured to be filtered out, this magic number will be 4 (ROUs) x 3 (planes) = 12.
-This means there would be 12 `TPHandlers`, 12 queues from `TriggerPrimitiveMaker`, 12 data request network connections, 12 outcoming TA publishing network connections.
+This means there would be 12 `TPHandlers`, 12 queues from `TPReplayModule`, 12 data request network connections, 12 outcoming TA publishing network connections.
-Importantly, there is always just 1 `TriggerPrimitiveMaker`, however, it will make use of 12 threads, each feeding its own `TPHandler` (pretending to be a plane from readout).
+Importantly, there is always just 1 `TPReplayModule`, however, it will make use of 12 threads, each feeding its own `TPHandler` (pretending to be a plane from readout).
 <br>

 It should be mentioned that the application is fully integrated with the rest of the system, such as registering the SourceIDs in MLT and in DFO.
 <br>

 ### Set-up
-#### TriggerReplayApplication
+#### TPReplayApplication
-- Example Trigger Replay application for 1 ROU and 1 active plane:
+- Example TP Replay application for 1 ROU and 1 active plane:
 ![replay dot](https://github.com/user-attachments/assets/7c00a8a9-1ffd-4c3f-89cb-598a82c1b444)
 - Another example using 2 ROUs and 2 active planes:
 ![replay3 dot](https://github.com/user-attachments/assets/cdb442e5-0361-43f5-9ca6-d6b9edd91600)

 One can see the module generation being driven by the unique ROU and active planes.
 Some additional notes:
-- There is always 1 `TriggerPrimitiveMaker` module.
+- There is always 1 `TPReplayModule` module.
 It has an internal logic that spawns threads.
 - The `TPHandlers` make use of the common `TriggerDataHandlerModules`, meaning they also contain latency buffers, have unique SourceIDs, and respond to data requests.
 - The `TPHandlers` create TAs and stream these to output network connections.
 <br>

 #### Connecting to the DAQ system
 ![session dot](https://github.com/user-attachments/assets/a4e56fe8-c0ac-4b42-b837-d14ef4be25ac)
-- the TriggerReplayApplication is part of the `trg-segment`
+- the TPReplayApplication is part of the `trg-segment`
 - it has an input from `DFApplication`: readout requests
 - it publishes TAs to a `TriggerApplication`; this creates TCs and passes onwards to `MLT`
 - generally, the flow is similar to having a readout application replaced

-### TriggerPrimitiveMaker module
+### TPReplayModule
-The `TriggerPrimitiveMaker` module is the base of replay.
+The `TPReplayModule` module is the base of replay.
 Functionality:
 - loads in configuration; including HDF5 files, planes, channel map...
 - runs checks on files: file exists, is valid HDF5, is TPStream type, has valid fragments, contains TPs